Claudia Brittenham

 Her current book project, The Interconnected Mesoamerican World, examines the place of art in a world before borders, where people, objects, and ideas moved throughout ancient Mesoamerica and beyond.

-Brittenham is active in the Global Ancient Art initiative within the Department of Art History, as well as in the Katz Center for Mexican Studies, the Center for Latin American Studies, and the Institute for the Formation of Knowledge.
+Brittenham is active in the Global Ancient Art initiative within the Department of Art History, as well as in the Katz Center for Mexican Studies and the Center for Latin American and Caribbean Studies.
 She is also a member of the Proyecto La Pintura Mural Prehispánica en México of the Universidad Nacional Autónoma de México.
 She received her PhD and BA from Yale University, and was formerly Assistant Curator for Eastern Hemisphere Collections at the Textile Museum in Washington, D.C.

 Publications